AmplifierCreative/website/src/pages/services/index.md

 image: /img/placeholder-2.jpg
 hero:
   heading: services
-  subheading: 'Long story short: Our services are tailored to your needs, so
+  subheading: "Long story short: Our services are tailored to your needs, so
     pricing ranges—but there’s no task too small or too big.
-Because at the end of the day, your success is our passion—and we want to be a part of your journey.'
+Because at the end of the day, your success is our passion—and we want to be a part of your journey."
 section1:
   heading: Copywriting + editing
   description1: Landing and product page copy